Robert Sengstacke Abbott: Early life and education

 John Sengstacke cared for Robert as if he were his own, and with Flora Abbot had seven additional children.
 Robert was given the middle name Sengstacke to mark his belonging in the family.
-John Sengstacke had become a Congregationalist missionary as an adult, a teacher, determined to improve the education of African American children, and a publisher, founding the Woodville Times, based in Woodville, Georgia, a town later annexed by Savannah, Georgia; he wrote, "There is but one church, and all who are born of God are members of it.
+John Sengstacke had become a Congregationalist missionary as an adult, a teacher, determined to improve the education of African American children, and a publisher, founding the Woodville Times, based in Woodville, Georgia, a town later annexed by Savannah; he wrote, "There is but one church, and all who are born of God are members of it.
 God made a church, man made denominations.
-God gave us a Holy Bible, disputing men made different kinds of disciples.".
+God gave us a Holy Bible, disputing men made different kinds of disciples."

 Industrialization underway in the United States, Abbot studied the printing trade at Hampton Institute (now Hampton University), a historically black college in Virginia, from 1892 to 1896.
 At Hampton, he sang with the Hampton Choir and Quartet, which toured nationally.
 He earned a law degree from Kent College of Law, Chicago, in 1898.

 Abbott became a Prince Hall Freemason at the Oriental Lodge, No. 68, in Chicago.